 Quality and Safety

 Our Hospitalists have been engaged in numerous institutional quality improvement and safety initiatives.
 Recent successful projects include significantly reducing the number of unnecessary labs performed on our inpatients, reducing the time to admission orders for patients being admitted though the Emergency Department and improvement in completion of accurate problem lists at the time of discharge.
-In addition, we have developed or modified order sets to improve the quality and consistency of care, with specific interventions for patients presenting with an exacerbation of chronic obstructive lung disease and patients being discharged, with a focus on those patients being transferred to skilled nursing.
+In addition, we have developed or modified order sets to improve the quality and consistency of care.

 Our faculty teaches general internal medicine and hospital medicine to medical students, resident physicians, professional colleagues, and community members.